redhat-hpc/container-libs/storage/docs/containers-storage.conf.5.md

     Use ComposeFS to mount the data layers image.
 ComposeFS support is experimental and not recommended for production use.
     This is a "string bool": "false"|"true" (cannot be native TOML boolean)

+**use_erofs** = "false"
+    Use EROFS to mount the data layers.
+EROFS (Enhanced Read-Only File System) stores container layers as compressed read-only filesystem images, avoiding tarball extraction and reducing storage space.
+Requires mkfs.erofs for creating EROFS layers and erofsfuse for rootless mounting.
+EROFS support is experimental.
+    This is a "string bool": "false"|"true" (cannot be native TOML boolean)

+**erofs_force_ids** = "false"
+    Enable EROFS UID/GID squashing (rootless mode only).
+When enabled, all files in EROFS volumes will have their UID/GID set to the specified values using mkfs.erofs --force-uid and --force-gid flags.
+This is useful in rootless mode where user namespaces aren't available, allowing containers to run with consistent file ownership.
+In rootful mode, this option will be ignored with a warning logged.
+    This is a "string bool": "false"|"true" (cannot be native TOML boolean)

+**erofs_force_uid** = ""
+    UID to squash all files to in EROFS volumes (defaults to current user UID).
+Only effective when erofs_force_ids is enabled and running in rootless mode.
+When not specified and erofs_force_ids is true, defaults to the UID of the process creating the EROFS layer.

+**erofs_force_gid** = ""
+    GID to squash all files to in EROFS volumes (defaults to current user GID).
+Only effective when erofs_force_ids is enabled and running in rootless mode.
+When not specified and erofs_force_ids is true, defaults to the GID of the process creating the EROFS layer.

 ### STORAGE OPTIONS FOR VFS TABLE